kyma-project/kyma-environment-broker/docs/user/05-70-manage-kyma-environment-through-cis-provisioning-service.md

 1. Provision the SAP Cloud Management service instance with the `local` plan and create a binding to get the credentials for the Provisioning Service API.
 To do that, you can use:

-   * SAP BTP cockpit as described in [Getting an Access Token for SAP Cloud Management Service APIs](https://help.sap.com/docs/btp/sap-business-technology-platform/getting-access-token-for-sap-cloud-management-service-apis?version=Cloud).
+   * SAP BTP cockpit, as described in [Getting an Access Token for SAP Cloud Management Service APIs](https://help.sap.com/docs/btp/sap-business-technology-platform/getting-access-token-for-sap-cloud-management-service-apis?version=Cloud).
    * btp CLI and follow these steps:

      1. Set the **CIS_INSTANCE_NAME** environment variable with the name of the SAP Cloud Management service instance.